 See first-hand how patient engagement can lead to improvement

 Hear about why and how organizations are embedding the patient voice in their quality improvement efforts.
-Click on the thumbnails to view each video.
-See the videos.
+Watch the videos »

 What if patient engagement were more pervasive?